 Students will write a an autobiography in which they will use terms from the first 3 chapters of the text to analyze their personal, family, social and group experiences.
 Students will be expected to define the terms and use sociological theory to analyze and evaluate the life experiences of self, peers and/or family.
 All writing will be word processed using a 12 point font.
 All writing will be word processed using a 12 point font.
-When using a term from the text, please note the author's name, date and page number (Shinn, 2/7/17, p.
+When using a term from the text, please note the author's name, date and page number (ex.
+Stein, 2/7/17, p.
 77).

-Six Quizzes (20 points each)
+Four Quizzes (20 points each)

 Each quiz will cover a certain amount of content from the text.
-The first quiz will be on Chapter 1 and then Chapters 2 and 3 and so on.
+The first quiz will be on Chapters 1 and 2 and the second quiz Chapters 3 and 4, and so on.
 The purpose of the quizzes is to evaluate comprehension of the text and motivate students to read and take notes on the text.